-Item 28: Family Court and Juvenile Court
+Item 28: Family Court

-The overwhelming number of people who addressed the Committee were Family Court and Juvenile Court litigants, and the vast majority of those were parents who had lost custody of children in such court proceedings.
-Litigation in any court can give rise to emotions, and in both Family Court and Juvenile Court, where the stakes are always high and the interactions are intensely personal, passions run deep, disappointments are acute, and anger is often directed at the judge who made the tough decision.
+Many people who addressed the Committee were Family Court litigants, including parents who had lost custody of children or were otherwise aggrieved in such court proceedings.
+Litigation in any court can give rise to emotions.
+In Family Court, where the stakes are always high and the interactions are intensely personal, passions run deep, disappointments are acute, and anger may be directed at the judge who made the tough decision.
+Judges as well as litigants are subject to the stresses that such difficult cases generate, and there is no basis to conclude that family court judges are any less dedicated to the law and justice than their colleagues on other benches.

-Frustrated litigants often seek redress from CJP, which is not designed to and cannot provide it.
+Frustrated litigants often seek redress for their litigation disappointments from CJP, which is not designed to and cannot provide it.
 Even if CJP were to conclude that a particular judge was motivated by bias or some other impropriety to rule against a particular litigant, it could discipline the judge but not overturn the ruling.
 For that, the litigants would still have to resort to the courts.

-Are there issues unique to the structure or nature of Family Court and Juvenile Court matters that might be addressed by the Legislature or the Supreme Court and, if found problematic, amenable to reform?
-For example, in addition to ensuring that these courts are sufficiently resourced to adjudicate the cases and issues brought before them in a timely manner, should they also perform an educational function, particularly for the benefit of the self-represented or under-represented who may not know their options?
+Are there issues unique to the structure or nature of Family Court matters that might be addressed by the Legislature or the Supreme Court and, if found problematic, amenable to reform?
+For example, in addition to ensuring that these courts are sufficiently resourced to adjudicate the cases and issues brought before them in a timely manner, should they also perform an educational function, particularly for the benefit of the selfrepresented or under-represented who may not know their options?
 This Committee was not structured to explore such matters, which are sufficiently complex as to require their own focused study.
 The Committee recommends that such a study be considered, either by the Legislature or the Judicial Council.
-Maxine Anderson was a Claims Adjuster for the San Francisco City Attorney's Office from 1989 to 2014.
-She is a member of the Board of Directors for the League of Women Voters of California.